 Stainless Steel

-If your sword is made from stainless steel, such as Longclaw or Ice it needs almost no maintenance.
+If your sword is made from stainless steel, such as Longclaw or book Ice it needs almost no maintenance.
 Stainless steel isn’t fully rust proof, over a very long period of time it can still show some corrosion.
 You should do your best to keep it out of water and keep fingerprints off it.
 The acid in a fingerprint can, if left on the blade over a long period (months, years), still mark it.
 But generally, hanging up, unless someone touches it, you need to do nothing.

 High Carbon Steel